 - TV Catchup app a good backup

-Expect packages of highlights to be available from both broadcasters’ websites, too, and expect goals and short highlights to be available on their respective Twitter and other social accounts (for the games they have the rights to).
+Packages of highlights are available from both broadcasters’ websites.
+And goals and short highlights are available on their respective Twitter and other social accounts (for the games they have the rights to).

-This World Cup will be more defined by readily-available short-form video than ever before.
+This World Cup is more defined by readily-available short-form video than ever before.
 There’s also FIFA’s own Twitter account and YouTube channel as well.
-The BBC says it will also post daily World Cup stories on Snapchat and Instagram.
+The BBC is also posting daily World Cup stories on Snapchat and Instagram.

 Watching the World Cup from anywhere